 Coil bound, or spiral bound, planners are probably the most popular version, and usually what picture picture when they imagine a planner.
 But these have evolved since your first high-school agenda that you used to scribble due dates in!

 Easily the most popular coil-bound planner is the Erin Condren Life Planner, or ECLP for short.
 Erin Condren is a top choice for many people because of their high quality product, customization options, and huge selection of accessories designed to fit your planning style perfectly.
-You can choose from different weekly layouts, change the colour of your coil, even get a personalized cover with your name on it – it’s a design dream.
+You can choose from different weekly layouts, change the color of your coil, even get a personalized cover with your name on it – it’s a design dream.

 Also in this category of spiral bound planners is the Recollections planner by Michaels.
 I’ve used these in the past and love them – in fact, I highlighted mine in my list of productivity tools I couldn’t live without!
 They also have a variety of covers and internal layouts, and come with a built-in folder pocket and pages upon pages of stickers to use in your planner.